 In order to successfully apply care products for treating thrush, prior dry cleaning is very important.
 In addition, the case at hand determines which product is ideally suited.
 The consistency of the product plays an important role here.
 For horses that are kept outdoors a lot are kept outdoors and therefore often often have wet hooves, a sticky paste is much more suitable than a liquid product.
 A liquid product cannot be optimally absorbed by hoof horn that is already wet.

-For hooves, which are largelydry, a liquid product is suitable for hooves that are however very well, as this moisturizes the deep the bottom of the frog furrows after cleaning after cleaning.
-Keralit offers the liquid Keralit Blasting Liquide and the paste Keralit Undercover for every type of thrush and type of posture the right solution.
+For hooves, which are largelydry, a liquid product is suitable for hooves that are however very well, as this moisturizes the deep the bottom of the frog clefts after cleaning after cleaning.
+Keralit offers the liquid Keralit Frog Liquide and the paste Keralit Undercover for every type of thrush and type of posture the right solution.
 The products can also be used in combination to benefit from the advantages of both. to utilize both.
-Cutting out the beam more frequently also significantly improves the situation, as light and air can then reach the affected areas and the care products can be applied more effectively.
+Cutting out the frog more frequently also significantly improves the situation, as light and air can then reach the affected areas and the care products can be applied more effectively.

 Do home remedies help against thrush? - What really helps?

 If you discover thrush, home remedies can also help at first until you have found a suitable product.
-For example have vinegar and tea tree oil have a certain antibacterial effect, but do not remain on the hoof for too long.
+For example have vinegar and tea tree oil have a certain antibacterial effect, but do not remain on the hoof for long.
 Another complicating factor with tea tree oil is that it is an essential oil that evaporates quickly and then no longer has any effect.
 Some horses even have an allergic reaction to it.

-A zinc ointment can also help in hygienic and dry conditions by having an additional drying effect in the frog furrows.
-However, these household remedies are usually not sufficient for treatment on their own, as their spectrum of action is too small and they usually only help for a very short time.
+A zinc ointment can also help in hygienic and dry conditions by having an additional drying effect in the frog clefts.
+However, these household remedies are usually not sufficient for the treatment on their own, as their spectrum of action is too small and they usually only help for a very short time.

 How long does it take the thrush treatment?